Stigmata (song)

 "Stigmata" is a song by American industrial metal band Ministry.
 Written by frontman Al Jourgensen, it is the opening track and the only single released from their third studio album, 1988’s The Land of Rape and Honey.
 The song features distorted vocals, guitars and compressed drum machine loops.
 The song was an underground hit.
-The music video—which was said to get a regular airing on MTV—features gritty black and white machinery, gears, symbols, the band playing live, Paul Barker on a motorcycle, strobe-like montages of eyes (which are the only elements presented in color), and what appear to be neo-Nazi skinheads.
+The music video—which was said to get a regular airing on MTV—features gritty black and white machinery, gears, symbols, the band playing live, Paul Barker on a motorcycle, strobe-like montages of eyes (which are the only elements presented in color), and youths shaving their heads.
 The song was said to be Ministry's "finest moment until 1992".